-Frequently asked questions for PhD applications
+Frequently asked questions for MScR or PhD applications

 What are the entry requirements for study on the PhD?

 Applicants should typically have, an upper second or first class honours degree and be studying for (or have already completed) a Masters degree from a British university; or international equivalent.
+Find the full requirements in the Admissions statement on our course page.

 I am applying for a PhD in Oral and Dental Sciences.
 Can you give any guidance on how to write the research proposal?

 The purpose of developing a research proposal is a necessary part of the application process as it provides a basis for decision-making, and helps to make sure that you get the most appropriate supervisor for your research.
 You should start by contacting the proposed supervisor to discuss a potential research topic.
-Later, and following a successful application, a more fully worked up proposal helps to crystallise your thoughts into a coherent research project that will be a useful reference as it develops.
+Later, and following a successful application, a more fully worked up proposal helpts to crystallise your thoughts into a coherent research project that will be a useful reference as it develops.

 A typical research proposal might look something like this: